JuanPSuarez/Body-Measure-App/README.md

 This project will try to use vanilla CSS and JS.

-The final project will have a unique URL for name and measures.
+The final project will have a unique URL for name, measures and a mobile version.

 Version: 0.1